 Twitter @epilepsymidwife

-Click GOV.UK for latest safety leaflet on epilepsy medicines and pregnancy to help patients and their families understand the risks.
+7/01/21 Click GOV.UK for latest safety leaflet on epilepsy medicines when taken during pregnancy

 It is advisable that you receive support during the child-bearing years.
-It is important not to stop anti-epileptic drugs without seeking accurate advice from a doctor or epilepsy specialist due to risks of untreated epilepsy.
+It is important not to stop your epilepsy medication without seeking accurate advice from a doctor or epilepsy specialist due to risks of untreated epilepsy.
 If your diagnosis has not been reassessed in adult years, please discuss this with your GP before considering pregnancy.

 It is important that you have the opportunity of having a medication review before pregnancy.
-However the type of epilepsy can limit choice of treatment.
+However, the type of epilepsy can limit choice of treatment.
 Some epilepsies, particularly generalised (genetic) may only respond to valproate.
-All women should receive accurate information about the possible effects of their antiepileptic drugs on a developing baby before they become pregnant.
+All women should receive accurate information about the possible risk of epilepsy medication on a developing baby versus risk to the them of changing their medication.

 Many women with epilepsy are understandably anxious about pregnancy.
 To help with your decision making, you should be provided with accurate evidence based advice about fertility, contraception, pregnancy, breast feeding and safe parenting.
-Feel reassured that the majority of women with epilepsy have normal pregnancies and birth healthy babies.
+Feel reassured that the majority of women with epilepsy have normal pregnancies and birth healthy babies especially when their pregnancy is planned.

 Epilepsy is a serious neurological disease in which unprovoked, unpredictable seizures occur as a result of sudden bursts of excessive electrical activity in the brain.